Norore/IP_MIC_FP_Scripts/readme.md

   -e REMOVE_TUBES, --remove_tubes REMOVE_TUBES
                         File of excluded tubes.
   -c CHANGE_TUBES, --change_tubes CHANGE_TUBES
-                        File of tubes to replace
+                        File of tubes to replace (tube from the wrong StimulusID)
+  -p REPLACE_TUBES, --replace_tubes REPLACE_TUBES
-  -a ADD_TUBES, --add_tubes ADD_TUBES
+                        File of tubes to replace (tube with wrong barcode) -a ADD_TUBES, --add_tubes ADD_TUBES
                         File of tubes to add, need to be in same format as run files from argument --directory